JamminCoder/morse-coder/README.md

 NOTE:
 If you enter invalid morse code or a character that is not in the charset, the program will crash.
-Will fix this in the future.
+This is fixed in the main version